RandomRyans/CR00K-3D/README.md

     $ dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart
     $ Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux

-## You will see this pop up on the shell
+## WSL 1NSTALL - NEEDED IF YOU DONT HAVE A LINUX MACHINE OR LINODE CLOUD SERVER

     $ The requested operation is successful.
 Changes will not be effective until the system is rebooted.
     $ PS C:\WINDOWS\system32> Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux
     $ Do you want to restart the computer to complete this operation now?
     $ [Y] Yes  [N] No  [?]
 Help (default is "Y"):

     $ hit enter or type y or type yes, your system must reboot
     $ DONT ENABLE WSL2... wsl1 work's great
     $ termux on your droid is an option also

 ### WSL 2 INSTALL (IF NEEDED)